Pointwise rates of convergence for the Oliker-Prussner method for the Monge-Amp\`{e}re equation: Introduction

 where the constant $C = C(d, \dm, \lambda, \Lambda,\lambda_F) \big( |u|_{W^s_q(\dm)} + |u|_{W^2_\infty(\Omega)} \big)$.
 This estimate shows that the discrete method \eqref{discrete} exhibits first order accuracy in the max-norm provided $u\in W^3_q(\Omega)$ with $q>d$.
 Since $u\in W^3_q(\Omega)\subset C^2(\overline{\dm})$, the above error estimate is still in the realm of classical solutions.
 However, our results extend to solutions $u \in W^{2,\infty}(\overline{\dm})\setminus C^2(\overline{\dm})$ whose Hessian $D^2 u$ is discontinuous across a set $S$ of (box) dimension $n < d$:

 The rest of this paper is organized as follows.
-In Section \ref{S:discreteconvexity} we discuss our notion of discrete convexity, a topic that has received considerable attention recently, as well as we define and explore properties of subdifferentials.
-In Section \ref{S:soln_ap}, we introduce the Alexandroff and viscosity solution concepts for the \MA equation \eqref{pde} as well as the geometric numerical method \eqref{discrete}.
+In Section \ref{S:discreteconvexity} we discuss our notion of discrete convexity, a topic that has received considerable attention recently, and explore properties of subdifferentials.
+In Section \ref{S:soln_ap}, we introduce the Alexandroff and viscosity solution concepts for the \MA equation \eqref{pde} as well as the geometric method \eqref{discrete}.
 We prove stability of \eqref{discrete} in Section \ref{S:stability} and consistency in Section \ref{S:consistency}.
 We conclude with three rates of convergence depending on solution regularity in Section \ref{S:Rates}.